anewtypeofinterference/craft-oembed/README.md

         cd /path/to/project

 2. Then tell Composer to load the plugin:
 	Since this is a private package hosted on github you need to tell composer where to find this package.
-Add the following code to your `composer.json`:
+Add the following code to your `composer.json` (also note how craft-fetch path is also added):
 	```
   "repositories": [
     {
+      "type": "path",
+      "url": "git@github.com:anewtypeofinterference/craft-oembed.git"
+    },
+    {
       "type": "vcs",
-	  		"url": "git@github.com:anewtypeofinterference/craft-oembed.git"
+      "url": "git@github.com:anewtypeofinterference/craft-fetch.git"
     }
   ]
 	```
 	Note, repositories might already exisit in your project, then you just have to add the object to the exisitng property.